Top 5 Best Practices for Faculty

 Assist students with notetaker recruitment when requested.

-Some students who are eligible to receive a copy of a classmate’s notes (as specified in the Accommodations Checklist) may need the professor’s assistance in recruiting a suitable notetaker from the class.
+Some students who are eligible to receive a copy of a classmate’s notes (as specified in the Accommodation Letter) may need the professor’s assistance in recruiting a suitable notetaker from the class.
 DSPS provides lined NCR paper so student and notetaker each get a copy.
 When requested, please assist with this process by recommending a competent student or by making the following announcement: “A student with a disability in this class is eligible to receive a copy of a classmate’s notes and DSPS provides the paper.
 If you are willing to provide this service, please see me after class.”

 Complete Testing Accommodation forms promptly and submit exams to the Assessment Center 3 business days in advance of the exam date.